In Common - David Brown, arc en rêve, and e-flux Architecture - Editorial

 June 2023

-In Common is a collaboration between e-flux Architecture, the Chicago Architecture Biennial, UIC College of Architecture, Design, and the Arts, and arc en rêve within the context of its exhibition “common, community driven architecture,” featuring contributions by Anna Nnenna Abengowe, Dele Adeyemo, Ethel Baraona Pohl, Meriem Chabani, Jesko Fezer, Elisa Iturbe and Stanley Cho, Ivonne Santoyo-Orozco, Huda Tayob, and Mawena Yehouessi.
+In Common is a collaboration between e-flux Architecture, the Chicago Architecture Biennial, UIC College of Architecture, Design, and the Arts, and arc en rêve, within the context of its exhibition “common, community driven architecture,” featuring contributions by Anna Nnenna Abengowe, Dele Adeyemo, Ethel Baraona Pohl, Meriem Chabani, Jesko Fezer, Elisa Iturbe and Stanley Cho, Ivonne Santoyo-Orozco, Huda Tayob, and Mawena Yehouessi.

 Cities are battlegrounds.
 As real estate incessantly projects its delusions of grandeur on top of the lived realities of urban environments, people continue to inhabit, to grow, to build.
-While alternative modes of development have always been present, architects too often side with capital with the naïve belief that their designs will inherently bring good to all, or at least not just to those they serve.
+While alternative modes of development have always been present, architects too often side with capital following the naïve belief that their designs will inherently bring good to all, or at least not just to those they serve.
 Many initiatives that short-circuit conventional mechanisms of city making do not immediately take the form of building, but architecture often serves as both their starting points and end goals.
-Movements to develop a more just, a more equitable city can benefit greatly from architecture’s tools and knowledge, but figuring out what it means or looks like to practice as an architect within these spaces might not yet fully be known.
+Movements to develop a more just, more equitable, city can benefit greatly from architecture’s tools and knowledge, but figuring out what it means or looks like to practice as an architect within these spaces might not yet fully be known.
 The way to start, however, is to look around, to listen, and to see what it is that we have in common.

 In Common is a collaboration between e-flux Architecture, the Chicago Architecture Biennial, UIC College of Architecture, Design, and the Arts, and arc en rêve within the context of its exhibition “common, community driven architecture.”